 5. Seamless ecosystem integration

-Before choosing a new MacBook, you should consider other Apple devices you may have, such as an iPhone, an Apple Watch, or an Apple TV.
+Before choosing a new MacBook, you should consider other Apple devices you may have, such as an iPhone, an Apple Watch, or an iPad.
 Apple products are designed to work together seamlessly and be part of a dynamic ecosystem.
 Airplay, Airdrop, and iCloud tie all the devices together to form a complete interacting experience.
 Although this is not uncommon in other brands, Apple’s ecosystem is genuinely exceptional.

 Person using a MacBook on a table

-👉 Related: 10 Best MacBook Accessories in 2024
+👉 Related: Best MacBook Accessories

 4 weaknesses of the MacBook